-Although the Council's General Fund budget and associated Government funding reduced again in 2016/17, it managed those reductions well, and has again strengthened its financial standing as at 31 March 2017.
-Balances are therefore again higher than forecast, and the Council has other substantial earmarked reserves to help respond to the ongoing financial challenges expected over the coming years, in delivering against its corporate priorities.
+Although the Council's General Fund budget and associated Government funding reduced again in 2017/18, it has managed those reductions and has again strengthened its financial standing as at 31 March 2018.
+Balances are therefore again higher than forecast, and the Council still has other substantial earmarked reserves to help respond to the ongoing financial challenges expected over the coming years, in delivering against its corporate priorities.
 These challenges include the extent of future Government funding reductions.

 Nonetheless, given likely funding prospects the Council must continue to reduce costs and increase income wherever possible - substantially more efficiency, income generation and other savings are still needed for General Fund services, in order to balance future years' budget expectations and ensure financial stability, whilst still ensuring value for money.
-The Council will need to manage and complete a significant programme of service reviews and organisational change over the medium term.
+The Council will still need to manage and complete a significant programme of service reviews and organisational change over the medium term.

-In terms of Council Housing provision the HRA remains in a strong position financially, although this too is still facing far greater challenges regarding its financial sustainability as a result of current national policy and associated regulatory changes.
+In terms of Council Housing provision the HRA remains in a strong position financially.
+Whilst it is still facing some challenge regarding its financial sustainability as a result of earlier national policy and associated regulatory changes, particularly regarding rent setting, it is likely that in the longer term, those policy constraints will ease.